isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution754.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase,Subscription / Leasing
+N.A.

 ### Support Level
-Up to 70% for SMEs <br>
+Up to  for SMEs <br>
-N.A. for non-SMEs
+Up to Direct Purchase for non-SMEs

 ### Things to Note
-Mandatory Specification
-- Access controlled and tracked with RFID or other relevant technology
-- Equipped with the necessary sensor to track the essential inventory information stored in the cabinet: Item Description, Stock Quantity
-- Hardware must be linked with a software/ERP system to access the logs and inventory information
-- Installation and maintenance fee are not supported.
+N.A.

 ### Contact Information
 N.A.